kaederg/leet-code-log/longest-substring-without-repeating-characters.md

 # `substring` and `slice` and `substr`

-short answer is `slice` is the implementation with the least unexpected behaviour.
+Short answer is `slice` is the implementation with the least unexpected behaviour.

 `str.slice(beginIndex[, endIndex])`